skx/overseer/README.md

 ## Test Failures

-To avoid triggering false alerts due to transient (network) failures tests which fail are retried several times before triggering a notification.
+To avoid triggering false alerts due to transient (network/host) failures tests which fail are retried several times before triggering a notification.

-This smoothing is designed to avoid raising an alert, which then clears shortly afterwards - on the next overseer run - but the downside is that flapping services might not necessarily become visible.
+This _smoothing_ is designed to avoid raising an alert, which then clears shortly afterwards - on the next overseer run - but the downside is that flapping services might not necessarily become visible.